brisvag/gibberify/README.md

 - `impoverish`: letters (or patterns) that you want to have few of
 - `remove`: letters (or patterns) that you want NONE of

-The following is an example config for orcish (which is the default one):
+The following is an example config for orcish:
 ```
 "orc": {
   "pool": ["ru", "de"],